New bijective proofs pertaining to alternating sign matrices: New sijections pertaining to monotone triangles

 This is also the definition of the inversion number for alternating sign matrices.
 Namely, for an alternating sign matrix $A=(a_{ij})_{ij}$, we define its inversion number by the above equation.

-\begin{remark} This statistic is one of four statistics in Behrend, Di Francesco and Zinn-Justin's refined enumeration of alternating sign matrices and descending plane partitions \cite{BFZ1,BFZ2}.
+\begin{remark} This statistic is one of four statistics in Behrend, Di Francesco and Zinn-Justin's refined enumeration of alternating sign matrices and descending plane partitions \cite{BFZ1,BFZ2}, as well as one of three statistics in Mills, Robbins and Rumsey Jr.'s conjecture \cite{MRR}.
 As stated in \cite{BFZ1}, there exists a variant of an inversion number for alternating sign matrices, However, we adopt the former definition because the corresponding statistic for shifted Gelfand-Tsetlin patterns can be described simply (See \ref{GIN_SGT}). \end{remark}